Coherent States for infinite homogeneous waveguide arrays: Cauchy coherent states for $E(2)$: Resolution of the identity

 \section{Resolution of the identity}

 Once coherent states have been defined, we need to provide a resolution of the identity operator.
-We shall recover the well known result that the usual construction fails, the reason being that the group E(2) do not possesses square integrable representations (see for instance \cite{Isham91}).
-Let us see it with detail.
+We shall recover the well-known result that the usual construction fails, the reason being that the group E(2) does not possess square integrable representations (see for instance \cite{Isham91}).
+Let us see it in detail.